heutelbeck/sapl-policy-engine/sapl-documentation/7_6_Security.md

 sapl generate apikey --id service-b --pdp-id production
 ```

 The command prints three things: the plaintext API key, its public `api-key-id` (the middle segment of the wire format), and the Argon2 encoded hash.
 Both `api-key-id` and `api-key` go into the user entry.
 The plaintext is shown once and cannot be recovered from the hash.
-The `api-key-id` lets the server route incoming requests in O(1).
-User entries without it fall back to an O(N) Argon2 scan and are kept only for backward compatibility with older configurations.
+The `api-key-id` is what the server uses to find the matching user entry.
+An API key whose id is not configured is rejected.

 ### OAuth2 and JWT